muchdogesec/dogesec_website/_posts/2024-07-25-mapping_cve_to_mitre_attack.md

     "CVE-2016-6587": {
         "detected_objects": [
         {
+            "attack_domain": "Enterprise",
             "attack_id": "T1005",
             "attack_name": "Data from Local System",
-            "confidence_score": 0.9
+            "confidence_score": 0.9,
-        },
+            "analysis": "Text contains 'the mid.dat file stored on the SD card'" },
         {
+            "attack_domain": "Enterprise",
             "attack_id": "T1586",
             "attack_name": "Compromise Accounts",
-            "confidence_score": 0.7
+            "confidence_score": 0.7,
-        },
+            "analysis": "Text contains 'which could let a local malicious user obtain sensitive information'" },
         {
+            "attack_domain": "Enterprise",
             "attack_id": "T1589",
             "attack_name": "Gather Victim Identity Information",
-            "confidence_score": 0.7
+            "confidence_score": 0.7,
-        }
+            "analysis": "Text contains 'which could let a local malicious user obtain sensitive information'" }
     ]
 }
 ```

-At this point I'm not looking for model accuracy because the model can be swapped out easily as required -- we have some much better locally trained models on ATT&CK data.
-There are also off-the-shelf models available to you, e.g. [those that ship with TRAM](/blog/getting_started_mitre_tram).
+At this point I'm not looking for model accuracy because the model can be swapped out easily as required (I'd argue this output is fairly poor).
+Why?
+We have some much better locally trained models on ATT&CK data.
+There are also better off-the-shelf models available to you, e.g. [those that ship with TRAM](/blog/getting_started_mitre_tram).

 The point being is the general concept here works, and also allows me to set a confidence threshold in my code for allowing only high confidence ATT&CK matches.